-- 7.1 If someone would not reasonably expect the way in which we use their personal data, we will issue information about this using a Privacy Notice which will be given to them at the point when the data is provided. - 7.2 If our use of personal data is what someone would reasonably expect, we will provide information about this using a Privacy Notice which is available on the congregation's website [and/or will be printed in the congregational newsletter from time to time AND/OR and can be found on the noticeboard in [insert appropriate location]].
+7.1 If someone would not reasonably expect the way in which we use their personal data, we will issue information about this using a Privacy Notice which will be given to them at the point when the data is provided.

+7.2 If our use of personal data is what someone would reasonably expect, we will provide information about this using a Privacy Notice which is available on the congregation's website, will be printed in the congregational newsletter from time to time and can be found on the noticeboard in beside the kitchen.